SuzuSuzu-HaruHaru/league-standings/docs/index.md

 | **Description**        | Handles the head-to-head section of the sorting procedure.         |
 | **Expected value**     | An object with keys `when` (accepting only either the string `"before"` or the string `"after"`) and `span` (accepting only either the string `"all"` or the string `"single"`). |
 | **Compulsory**         | **Yes** if `sorting` is specified explicitly as an object.         |

+See [**Head-to-head v. overall**](https://github.com/SuzuSuzu-HaruHaru/league-standings?tab=readme-ov-file#head-to-head-v-overall) and [**Head-to-head reapplication**](https://github.com/SuzuSuzu-HaruHaru/league-standings?tab=readme-ov-file#head-to-head-reapplication) on Github for a pratical explanation of the real-world effects that these parameters have.

 ### Subkey `final`